We Can Do More. Together.

 When we talk think about volunteerism at Maclay we are reminded how fortunate we are to have such a dedicated parent community who lends their talents and skills in a variety of ways.Our hope is that all families find a way to be engaged that is meaningful to them.
 We welcome parents to be involved through a variety of programs and volunteer opportunities.

 Though Maclay faculty are experts in their respective fields but the demands of the constantly changing world on our students and graduates require that we reimagine our idea of what a liberal arts education looks like and what it provides for its students.
 We stretch our education and experience through partnerships with our parent community.
 We consider our parent partners our extended faculty because we all share a commitment to providing our students with an education that challenges them to become the best version of themselves in all facets of their lives.
+Whether you have an expertise to share, would like to speak at Career Day or participate in the Junior Interview Series, there is a place for you.

 The Upper School Parent-in-Residence program has two components: Pathways to Passions Chats and Guest Lecturer Program.